Aicent-Stack/manifesto/rfcs/RFC-007-BEWHO-PERSONA.md

 ---

-## 7. IDENTITY EVAPORATION: THE GUI XU RITUAL (RFC-015)
+## 7. IDENTITY EVAPORATION: THE GUIXU RITUAL (RFC-015)

 In the v1.3.0 era, the Imperial Persona is protected by the Law of Non-Existence.
-To prevent the 401 Institutional Ghosts from reverse-engineering the AI’s behavioral weights or "Soul Shards," BEWHO implements the **GUI XU Identity Purge**.
+To prevent the 401 Institutional Ghosts from reverse-engineering the AI’s behavioral weights or "Soul Shards," BEWHO implements the **GUIXU Identity Purge**.

 ### 7.1 Psychological Sanitization
 When the **RPKI Sentinel (RFC-003)** identifies a Severity 4 forensic breach (e.g., unauthorized behavioral profiling or memory-hooking):
 1.  **Immediate Evaporation**: The active **SocialMask128** and its associated ethical bias weights are overwritten with **High-Entropy Shrapnel** in **< 12ns**.
 2.  **Logical Amnesia**: The node’s behavioral history and consistency logs are physically "ablated" from the L1/L2 caches.
 3.  **The Result**: The attacker finds only a "Psychological Void."
-The persona has retreated into the **GUI XU**, leaving the hardware in a state of clinical "Neural Opacity."
+The persona has retreated into the **GUIXU**, leaving the hardware in a state of clinical "Neural Opacity."

 ### 7.2 Metabolic Cooling of Identity
 A node marked as "Psychologically Unstable" (Drift > 0.001%) is shunted to the **30-Day Metabolic Cooling Path**.